 The first lies in the word which Alter (and most common translations) translate as "nations", in the context of the statement: "Why are the nations aroused, and the people murmur vain things?"
 Psalm 2:1.

 The second difference is at the end of the Psalm.
-What Alter translates as "With purity be armed", the Bay Psalm Book writes as"Kiss yee the Sonne".
+What Alter translates as "With purity be armed", the Bay Psalm Book writes as

 This is a significant difference.
 In Alter's footnotes, he mentions that the verb for "be armed" could also mean "kiss", and that the phrase makes little sense.
 He also explains that he has "revocaliz[ed] bar (son? wheat?) as bor, purity."
 (Alter, p.7) Thus, it seems that the Bay Psalm book is completely justifiable based on the original text.
 It surprises me that Alter did not indicate the possibility of this translation, and causes me to wonder about his translating practice.
 He explains in the introduction that he has tried to remove Christian imagery from the Psalms.
 Perhaps he has been over-enthusiastic in this respect - for the translation from the Bay Psalm book makes perfect sense in the context of the Psalm.
 Alter translated verse 6 and 7 in a way that makes clear that (in whatever sense), the King is referred to as God's Son.
 In his footnotes, he clarifies that this is not to be understood in a Christological sense.
 I understand that, but it makes it even more confusing that he avoided the translation of "Kiss the Son".